Some states have implemented agency furloughs which may affect services or access. Please see the current list of state agency furloughs below:

 Furloughs: Governor Sisolak instituted a furlough of one day per month for all state employees beginning in July, and also froze merit pay.
-The legislature is debating AB 1 in special session, which would require furlough state employees for 96 hours in FY21.
+These furloughs will extend into FY2021 where employees will have to take six furlough days over the course of the year.

 Access Impacts: State park seacoast sand beaches, bathrooms were opened June 1 however parking may be limited to 50 percent of capacity at some parks.Sunbathing and other traditional beach activities have resumed June 5 on seacoast beaches.
 Beachgoers must still remain 6 feet from other groups.
 State parks, boating and boating access points are open although day-use reservations are often required.
 Toilet facilities are closedat NH Fish and Game boat ramps.
 Anglers should practice social distancing recommendations from state and federal health agencies.
-Let's Go Fishing programs are canceled until at least July 1.
+Let's Go Fishing programs remain cancelled..
 To check the status of individual parks, clickhere.
 Fishing tournaments, including bass tournament permit issuance, resumed June 15 provided that participants follow the CDC guidelines.

 Access Impacts: As of May 2, all New Jersey state and county parks are open for day use.
 On days of high visitation, parks may close early.
 Boaters are reminded they cannot congregate in parking lots, at boat ramps or at popular fishing locations.
 As of June 9, parking lots at state parks have been reopened to full capacity.
 Residents are now allowed to fish and boat with non-family/non-household members in groups less than 25 people provided the six-foot social distancing is adhered to on the vessel and there are face coverings/proper sanitation, read the guidance document here.
 Read more here.